RickHocutt/MEAN-SaaS-Api-Starter/README.md

 To successfully send email, you will need to visit http://www.sendgrid.com to request an API key and configure your free account.
 Enter the key in `/api/config.js` `sendgridKey`.

+To accept payments, you must request a Stripe API key and add the production and test keys to `/api/config.js`.

 The MongoDB connection also must be configured in `/api/config.js` using the `database` property.

 ### Run